We Do Recover Our Mental Health

 Psychosis

-- Symptoms: We may observe individuals exhibiting hallucinations, fragmented thought and false beliefs.
+- Symptoms: We may observe individuals exhibiting hallucinations, fragmented thoughts and false beliefs.

 - Conditions: These signs may manifest in various disorders, such as schizophrenia, mood disorders and substance-induced conditions.